SIMPSON Tensor Conventions#

 \(\zeta/2\) (Hz, SIMPSON v6.0.2)

-• For J-coupling anisotropy, the aniso parameter must be half the reduced anisotropy (\(\zeta/2\)).
-This is an implementation-specific scaling of how SIMPSON assembles the bilinear Hamiltonian (see J-Coupling).
+For J-coupling anisotropy, the aniso parameter must be half the reduced anisotropy (\(\zeta/2\)).
+This seems to be an implementation-specific scaling of how SIMPSON assembles the bilinear Hamiltonian (see J-Coupling).

 Chemical Shift#